ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 ## Step 3: Create an Azure storage account

-The Facebook Connector that you deploy for your organization will store the items from your Facebook Business pages to the Azure storage location that you create in this step.
+The Facebook Connector that you deploy for your organization will upload the items from your Facebook Business pages to the Azure storage location that you create in this step.
 After you create a custom connector in the Security & Compliance Center (in Step 7), the Office 365 Import service will copy the Facebook data from the Azure storage location to a mailbox in Office 365.
 As previous explained in the [Prerequisites](#prerequisites-for-setting-up-a-connector-for-facebook-business-pages) section, you must have a valid Azure subscription to create an Azure storage account.

 For step-by-step instructions, see [Create an Azure storage account](deploy-facebook-connector.md#step-3-create-an-azure-storage-account).